cplett/cplett.github.io/page/xtb/5-md.md

 {% include note.html content='In case of instable MDs, you can try to lower the time step, or to increase the H mass.
 This is recommended especially when using GFN-FF.'%}

 Try to run an MD with GFN-FF and the ALPB(water) solvation model with default settings.
-Then, try to run another MD with the same settings, but adjust the time step to 2.0 fs with an input file.
+Then, try to run another MD with the same settings, but adjust the time step to 2.0 fs by providing an input file.
 Due to time reasons, adjust also the MD length this time to 20 ps.

 <!-- Tab links -->
 <div class="tab card">